-Information for GOFish is available on the AFMA website ('Services for Fishers' - 'GOFish Help') or from AFMA Licensing and Data Services area on 1300 723 621.
+Information for GOFish is available on the AFMA website ('Fisheries-management' - 'Gofish Help')

 For further assistance please call AFMA Licensing and Data Services area on 1300 723 621.

 6.5 Annual Management and Research Levies

 Operators who own fishing concessions that attract a levy will receive three separate management and research levy invoices.
 Each invoice being one third of your total annual levy amount payable on the fishing concession(s) you own on the date of invoicing.
 Levy invoices are issued in January, March and May every year.